reevoo/reevoo.github.io/docs/cookie-management/introduction.markdown

 # Cookie Management

-If you integrate Reevoo javascript library to your website, the library will drop 3 cookies (listed below) to clients browser.
+If you integrate Reevoo's Javascript library on your website, the library will drop 3 cookies (listed below) in client's browser.
-Those cookies are required for full functionality of Reevoo components, but it is possible to disable its usage.
+Those cookies are required for full functionality of Reevoo components, but it is possible to disable their usage.
-Reevoo javascript supports [Optanon cookie integration](https://www.cookielaw.org/) which enables you or users to control which cookie is dropped to the browser.
+Reevoo's Javascript library supports [Optanon cookie integration](https://www.cookielaw.org/) which enables you or users to control which cookie is dropped in the browser.

 **List of used Optanon cookie groups and its explanation**